Editorial Services for Writers

 This is the stage where errors in punctuation, grammar, speling (notice the misspelled word?) finalizes a manuscript after it’s gone through the developmental stage.

-Editorial Assessment of your manuscript’s first 25 pages. *FALL SPECIAL $300.00
+Editorial Assessment of your manuscript’s first 25 pages. *WINTER SPECIAL $300.00

 After reading the first 25 pages of your book, I’ll offer you feedback, my first initial reactions and assessments as a reader, and editorial suggestions.

 With this preliminary feedback of your manuscript, you’ll be able to locate and ‘fix’ other problem areas similar to the ones found in the first 25 pages, such as favorite repetitive wording, POV switches, weak character profile, without any derogatory spiel because that’s not what feedback is about.
 It’s all about helping you pinpoint areas in order for you to go back and fix.